 As you can see there are a ton of types of skis out there and lots of hybrid subcategories.
-Most recreational skiers will want a ski that works well in a wide variety of conditions and terrain.
+Most recreational skiers will want a ski that works well in a wide variety of conditions and terrain, but most of this is a personal preference.
 There are lots of all-mountain skis that will ski powder and park, park skis that ski all-mountain, and carving skis that ski powder.
 Depending on your skill level, it may be better to have longer or shorter skis.
 This can also vary by model.

 It can all seem very confusing, but when you break them down by width, sidecut, flex, and rocker profile, you can determine how each ski will do in different conditions.
 Reach out to a Ski expert here on Curated if you want to know what skis will be the right skis for you!